JuanMejiaC015/JuanMejiaC015/README.md

 ###

-<p align="left">my name is Juan Mejia and I am a junior developer with aspirations to reach fullstack., from colombia to the world</p>
+<p align="left">My name is Juan Mejia and I am a junior developer with aspirations to reach fullstack., from colombia to the world</p>

 ###